Skip to main content

 Intermediate

 Moving beyond foundational principles, we arrive at the practical application of these concepts within specific, advanced clinical protocols.
 The dialogue surrounding reasonable accommodations must evolve as medicine becomes more personalized.
-An employer’s is no longer interacting with a generalized concept of health, but with the concrete, data-driven reality of your individual physiology.
+An employer’s wellness program is no longer interacting with a generalized concept of health, but with the concrete, data-driven reality of your individual physiology.

 This is especially true for employees engaged in sophisticated hormonal and metabolic therapies, where progress is measured by shifts in complex biomarkers and improvements in functional capacity.